 Bell has produced in Purdue's biggest games, leading all finalists with 624 receiving yards against Top 25 teams this season.
 The junior wide receiver torched No. 2 Iowa (Oct.
 16) with 11 catches for 240 yards, the second-most receiving yards ever by a Boilermaker in a single game.

 Bell added another 200-yard day to help Purdue knock off a second Top 5 team.
-This time, it was No. 3 Michigan State who saw him make 11 receptions for 217 yards and a touchdown as the Boilermakers handed the Spartans their first loss of the season (Nov.
-6).
+This time, it was No. 3 Michigan State who saw their first loss of the season (Nov.
+6) and crucially, Bell succeeding in 11 receptions for 217 yards and a touchdown.

-in 2021, he already ranks in the school's all-time Top 10 for receptions (4th), receiving yards (5th) and receiving touchdowns (T-7th).
+In 2021, he already ranks in the school's all-time Top 10 for receptions (4th), receiving yards (5th) and receiving touchdowns (T-7th).
 For his career, Bell is averaging an FBS-leading 102.4 receiving yards per game.
-His 8.1 receptions per game is currently the 2nd-most for an active NCAA career.
+His 8.1 receptions per game are currently the second-highest for an active NCAA career.

 Purdue fans can show their support and vote for Bell to win the Biletnikoff Award.
-Every fan may vote once daily on the Biletnikoff Award FanVote page<https://biletnikoffaward.com/fan-vote/>.
+Each fan may vote once daily on the Biletnikoff Award FanVote page <https://biletnikoffaward.com/fan-vote/>.
 At the end of fan voting, the finalist with the most votes earns one official vote toward winning the award.

 The winner will be announced Dec.
 9 on ESPN as part of The Home Depot College Football Awards Show.